-Defendants next contend that the circuit court erred by ruling that the district court was precluded from ruling that defendants' use of medical marijuana was permitted under the MMMA.
-We find no basis on which to reverse the circuit court's disposition, because there are indeed triable issues in this case, and the district court improperly acted as a trier of fact in denying the bindover.
+Defendants next contend that the circuit court erred by holding that the district court was precluded from ruling that defendants' manufacturing marijuana was permitted under the MMMA.
+We find no basis on which to reverse the circuit court's disposition because there are indeed triable issues in this case and the district court improperly acted as a trier of fact in denying the bindover.